 Digital marketing has come a long way from the early years of the Internet.
-From paid search to display ads, retargeting to social advertising, marketers are always finding new and flashy ways to get their messages across to qualified audiences.
-Some verticals have gone in and out of the digital world’s vernacular, but others have stood the test of time.
+From paid search to banner ads, retargeting to Facebook advertising, marketers are always finding new and flashy ways to woo their target audiences.
+Some trendy online mediums have gone in and out of the digital world (R.I.P.
+Vine), but others have stood the test of time.

 Take email marketing.
-Email has been around since the 1970s, which is practically prehistoric in terms of the internet.
+The earliest forms of email have been around since the 1970s, which is practically prehistoric in terms of the internet.
 But unlike the dinosaurs, email isn’t going anywhere.

 Decades after its debut, email marketing is still producing great results for businesses that invest in the platform.
-So while it might not seem like the flashy hunk that is social media marketing, it’s still an attractive beau nonetheless.
-Learn more about why you should include email marketing in your marketing mix and why it’s ultimately the marketing platform you want to end up with at the end of the night.
+Although it might not have the flashiness of the newest social platform, it’s still an attractive beau nonetheless.
+Learn more about why your brand should be courting email marketing as part of its digital strategy.

 And with email becoming increasingly more personalized, your marketing messages can be even more tailored to their intended recipients—and more profitable.
-Segmented and targeted emails generate 58 percent of all revenue.
-With personalization, you get to flirt one-on-one rather than blasting the same pick-up lines to everyone in the room.
+Campaign Monitor found that emails with personalized subject lines are 26 percent more likely to be opened, and marketers report a 760 percent increase in email revenue from segmented campaigns.
+With personalization, you get to flirt one-on-one rather than blasting the same pick-up lines to everyone you’ve matched with.

-Email Marketing Invites You Inside For A Drink
+Email Marketing Invites You Inside To Continue the Conversation

-When a potential customer signs up to be added to your email list, it shows they want to learn more about you.
-By giving you their email, they have effectively asked you inside for a drink.
-They saw something they liked in you and invited you into their online home, their inbox, to learn more.
-Thus, email-marketing messages don’t feel as intrusive because you were invited across the threshold.
+When a potential customer signs up to be added to your company’s email list, it shows they want to learn more about you.
+By giving you their email, they have effectively asked you into their online home to continue the conversation.
+They saw something they liked and invited you into their inbox to learn more.
+Thus, email-marketing messages don’t feel as intrusive because you were invited to keep the conversation going.

-Assuming you acquire and build your list in a morally sound way, anyone on it had to opt-in; they were given the choice and said, “Yes, tell me more.”
+Assuming you acquire and build your list in a legal manner, anyone on it opted in to your messages.
+Just like exchanging phone numbers with a cutie at a bar, customers give out their email address with the assumption your brand will be making contact eventually.
 This means that people expect to see you pop up in their inbox from time to time.

-In fact, people tend to prefer to hear from companies via email.
-Seventy-two percent of people surveyed said they prefer companies to communicate with them via email over any other channel.
+In fact, people tend to prefer to hear from brands through email.
+Seventy-two percent of people surveyed said they prefer companies to communicate via email over any other channel.

 This lack of intrusion is unique to email.
-Imagine an ex that just won’t go away: They might have been interesting initially but then they got bland and boring.
-That’s what it can feel like to see ads online that aren’t relevant to you — they don’t get that coveted drink invite.
+Imagine an ex that just won’t go away: They might have been interesting initially, but they got bland, boring, or were simply no longer a good fit.
+That’s what it can feel like to see ads online that aren’t relevant to you.

 The potential intrusion of other sales channels doesn’t stop there.
-Not only do some online advertisements act like the crazy ex who won’t stop begging for you back, but also they can act like the crazy weirdo you never asked for a relationship with in the first place.
+Not only do some online advertisements act like the ex who won’t stop begging for you back, but also they can seem like the weirdo you never asked for a relationship with in the first place.
 (Seeing right-side ads on Facebook for diapers when you don’t have kids can certainly be a headscratcher.)

-What’s worse is that these loons can impede access to information you actually want to see.
-It’s like having to dodge an overly flirty person when you’re just trying to get a drink at the bar.
+What’s worse is that some channels can be so thirsty that they can prevent you from getting information you actually want to see.
+It’s like having to dodge an overly flirty person when you’re just trying to get a drink.
 Websites might use video pop-ups when a user hits a page, essentially gating the content behind it.
-Additionally, brands on social networks can feel out of place among a customer’s friends and family when offering irrelevant content.
+Additionally, brands on social media can feel out of place among a customer’s friends and family if they offer irrelevant content.

 People are becoming increasingly attached to their phones.
 According to Pew research, 67 percent of cell phone owners check their phone for messages, alerts or calls even without a prompt, such as a vibration or ding, to do so.
 Forty-four percent of cell phone owners sleep with their phone nearby to make sure no update goes by unnoticed, and 29 percent of cell phone owners describe their device as “something they can’t imagine living without.”

-Email, then, is a natural place to spend marketing dollars because customers seemingly will never be far from their phones; emails get you into the pants of your customers—by putting you in their pockets.
+Email, then, is a natural place to spend marketing dollars because customers seemingly will never be far from their phones.
+Therefore, emails literally get you in the pants of your customers—by putting you in their pockets.
 Your emails will follow them wherever they go simply because their cell phone follows them wherever they go.

 Of course, it’s not enough for phones to physically be with your intended audience.
-People need to be checking their emails on on their phones, which they are.
-Consider these statistics:
+People need to be checking their emails on their phones—and they are.
+In 2016, mobile open rates ballooned to 68 percent.
+Just four years before, open rates on mobile were at only 21 percent.

 As the smart watch market continues to expand, more and more people will have their emails even closer to their body.
-With a simple flick of the wrist, an email can appear, ready to talk directly to customers.
+With a simple flick of the wrist, an email can appear, ready to woo customers directly.

 As a sales channel, email marketing can bring impressive results.
 It’s stood the test of internet time and doesn’t look to be going anywhere anytime soon.
 Say “I do” to email marketing, and you’ll be involved in one of your best long-term relationships.